 You were hoping for Cab Franc?
 It's all gone.
 Every bottle, every vintage.
-You'll have to wait for the '17 this fall.
+You'll have to wait for the '19 next fall.

 2011 was a vintage that most critics panned virtually state wide.
 But as any tuna fisherman can tell you, sometimes when you cast that wide net, you'll accidentally kill some majestic dolphins by mistake.
 It's true that many producers left fruit on the ground rather than bottle it, and many bottled under-ripe, herbacious and bell-peppery Cabs they then attempted to manipulate into drinkability.
 If you have to generalize and cast wide nets, it's true: 2011 was a "challenging vintage" (Napa's euphemism for "yuck.")